 European Roulette vs. other Roulette Variants

-As mentioned, the main difference between European Roulette and other variants is the wheel.
+As mentioned, the main difference between European Roulette online casino and other variants is the wheel.
 While French and European Roulette share the same 37 pocket design, the double-zero pocket found on the American wheel is unique to that game.

 The additional pocket negatively impacts RTP and the betting menus.
 The table below provides a snapshot of how European Roulette compares to the two other most popular versions: